PM5544/ecmascript-modules-meetup/README.md

 * `$ cd fronteers-jam-session-2018-10-04`
 * `$ npm i`
 * `$ npm start`
-* open http://localhost:1337 in any browser supporting native ecmascript modules and module loading
+* open http://localhost:1337 in any browser supporting native ecmascript modules and module loading and check the output in the console

 ## Some more resources